paulongithub/slide-it/README.md

 # slide-it
 A jquery widget plugin providing configurable slideshow functionality.

-Depends on jquery (tested with 1.11.2) and the jquery-ui widget (tested with 1.11.4) component. jQuery.Widget can be downloaded on its own.
+Depends on jquery (tested with 1.11.2) and the jquery-ui widget (tested with 1.11.4) component. jQuery.Widget can be downloaded on its own from the jquery ui download builder: http://jqueryui.com/download/.
 This plugin works exactly as all other jQuery widgets.
 It has options and methods.

-To use default settings, simply markup your slideshow with a container tag, and the slides as immediate children to that container. e.g.
+To use, simply markup your slideshow with a container tag, and the slides as immediate children to that container. e.g.

 ```HTML
  <div id=slides-container>